 Table 2.
 The best performance on VOC 2006 dataset for different approaches and dictionary settings.
-Results are reported with dictionary
+Results are reported with dictionary size 800 and 400 for k-means and SDLM.

 Table 4.
 A comparison of the pixel precision-recall equal error rates on Graz-02 dataset.
 Dictionary size is 200.